Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 Dogs exhibit a wide range of behaviors.
-Some of them are straightforward, while others are difficult to interpret.
+Some of them are straightforward, while others are more difficult to interpret.
 If you want to understand your canine friend and build a good relationship with him, you should start by knowing what these behaviors mean and how to read canine body language.

 This article explains more than 30 common dog behaviors.
 Read on to learn how to interact with your dog and how you can relate to them.
+In case you need a detailed guide on this topic, I recommend this guide about coding your dog and common dog behaviors and how to prevent or change unwanted ones by the American College of Veterinary Behaviorists.

-Most Common Dog Behaviors
+31 Dog Behaviors Explained

 1. Tilting head to one side